 - the job duties test.2

-State law says that a worker must earn a salary, as opposed to an hourly rate, to be considered an executive.3
+State law requires a worker to earn a salary, rather than an hourly rate, to be considered an executive.
+3

 Note that a salary will not pass the salary test for exempt work if: